A Revolution in Science: the Eclipse Expeditions of 1919

+where $r$ is the `impact parameter', i.e. the closest distance to the scattering object the incoming object would reach if it carried on along its initial trajectory.

 Unfortunately, this calculation has a number of problems associated with it.
 Chief amongst them is the small matter that light does not actually possess mass at all.
 Although Newton had hit the target with the idea that light consists of a stream of particles, these photons, as they are now called, are known to be massless.
-Newton's theory simply cannot be applied to massless particles: they feel no gravitational force (because the force depends on their mass) and they have no inertia.
-What photons do in a Newtonian world is really anyone's guess.
+Newton's theory simply cannot be applied to massless particles: they feel no gravitational force (because the force depends on their mass) and they have no inertia, so you could argue that what photons do in a Newtonian world is really anyone's guess.
 Nevertheless, the Soldner result is usually called the Newtonian prediction, for want of a better name.

-Unaware of Soldner's calculation, in 1907 Einstein began to think about the possible bending of light.
+Apparently unaware of Soldner's calculation, in 1907 Einstein began to think about the possible bending of light.
 By this stage, he had already arrived at the equivalence principle, but it was to be another eight years before the general theory of relativity was completed.
 He realised that the equivalence principle in itself required light to be bent by gravitating bodies.
 But he assumed that the effect was too small ever to be observed in practice, so he shelved the calculation.
-In 1911, still before the general theory was ready, he returned to the problem.
-What he did in this calculation was essentially to repeat the argument based on Newtonian theory, but incorporating equation (3).
+In 1911, still before the general theory was ready, he returned to the problem \cite{Eins11}.
+What he did in this calculation was essentially to repeat the argument based on Newtonian theory, but incorporating Equation (3).
 Although photons don't have mass, they certainly have energy, and Einstein's theory says that even pure energy has to behave in some ways like mass.
 Using this argument, and spurred on by the realisation that the light deflection he was thinking about might after all be measurable, he calculated the bending of light from background stars by the Sun.